Hepatitis B

 How do doctors treat hepatitis B?

-Doctors typically don’t treat hepatitis B unless it becomes chronic.
-Doctors may treat chronic hepatitis B with antiviral medicines that attack the virus.
+In most cases, doctors don’t treat hepatitis B unless it becomes chronic.
+However, not everyone with chronic hepatitis B needs treatment.

 How do doctors treat the complications of hepatitis B?

-If chronic hepatitis B leads to cirrhosis, you should see a doctor who specializes in liver diseases.
-Doctors can treat the health problems related to cirrhosis with medicines, minor medical procedures, and surgery.
-If you have cirrhosis, you have an increased chance of liver cancer.
+If chronic hepatitis B leads to cirrhosis, see a doctor who is an expert in liver diseases.
+Doctors can treat the health problems related to cirrhosis with medicines.
+You may also need minor medical procedures or surgery.
+If you have cirrhosis, you have a higher chance of developing liver cancer.
 Your doctor may order blood tests and an ultrasound or another type of imaging test to check for liver cancer.

 How can I protect myself from hepatitis B infection?

 You can protect yourself from hepatitis B by getting the hepatitis B vaccine.
-If you have not had the vaccine, you can take steps to reduce your chance of infection.
+If you haven’t had the vaccine, you can take steps to reduce your chance of infection.

 Hepatitis B vaccine

 Doctors most often give the hepatitis B vaccine in three shots over 6 months.
 You must get all three shots to be fully protected.
-In some cases, doctors may recommend a different number or timing of vaccine shots.
+Some adults may be able to get the hepatitis B vaccine in two shots.

-If you are traveling to countries where hepatitis B is common and you haven’t received the hepatitis B vaccine, talk with your doctor and try to get all the shots before you go.
-If you don’t have time to get all the shots before you travel, get as many as you can.
+If you’re traveling to countries where hepatitis B is more common and you haven’t received the hepatitis B vaccine, talk with your doctor about getting the vaccine.
+Try to get all the shots—or as many as you can—before you go.
 Even one shot may give you some protection against the virus.

 Reduce your chance of infection

-You can reduce your chance of hepatitis B infection by
+You can reduce your chance of getting hepatitis B infection by

-• not sharing drug needles or other drug materials
+- not sharing needles or other materials used to inject drugs

-• wearing gloves if you have to touch another person’s blood or open sores
+- wearing gloves if you must touch another person’s blood or open sores

 Prevent infection after contact with the virus

-If you think you have been in contact with the hepatitis B virus, see your doctor right away.
+If you think you’ve been in contact with the hepatitis B virus, see your doctor right away.
 Doctors typically recommend a dose of the hepatitis B vaccine to prevent infection.
-In some cases, doctors may also recommend a medicine called hepatitis B immune globulin (HBIG) to help prevent infection.
-You must get the vaccine dose and, if needed, HBIG shortly after coming into contact with the virus, preferably within 24 hours.
+In some cases, doctors may also recommend HBIG to help prevent infection.
+You must get the vaccine dose and, if needed, HBIG shortly after encountering the virus, preferably within 24 hours.2

 How can I prevent spreading hepatitis B to others?

 If you have hepatitis B, follow the steps above to avoid spreading the infection.
-Your sex partners should get a hepatitis B test and, if they aren’t infected, get the hepatitis B vaccine.
-You can protect others from getting infected by telling your doctor, dentist, and other health care professionals that you have hepatitis B. Don’t donate blood or blood products, semen, organs, or tissue.
+Your sex partners should get a hepatitis B test.
+If they aren’t infected, they should get the hepatitis B vaccine.
+You can protect others by telling your doctor, dentist, and other health care professionals that you have hepatitis B. Don’t donate blood or blood products, semen, organs, or tissue.

 Prevent hepatitis B infections in newborns

-If you are pregnant and have hepatitis B, talk with your doctor about lowering the risk that the infection will spread to your baby.
+If you are pregnant and have hepatitis B, talk with your doctor about lowering the risk of spreading the infection to your baby.
 Your doctor will check your virus levels during pregnancy.
-If virus levels are high, your doctor may recommend treatment during pregnancy to lower virus levels and reduce the chance that hepatitis B will spread to your baby.
+If virus levels are high, your doctor may recommend treatment during pregnancy.
+Treatment can lower virus levels and reduce the chance that hepatitis B will spread to your baby.
 Your doctor may refer you to a liver specialist to find out if you need hepatitis B treatment and to check for liver damage.

-If you have hepatitis B, you should eat a balanced, healthy diet.
-Obesity can increase the chance of nonalcoholic fatty liver disease (NAFLD), and NAFLD can increase liver damage in people who have hepatitis B. Talk with your doctor about healthy eating and maintaining a healthy weight.
+If you have hepatitis B, choose healthy foods and drinks.
+Obesity can increase the chance of developing nonalcoholic fatty liver disease, or NAFLD (also referred to as metabolic dysfunction-associated steatotic liver disease, or MASLD).
+NAFLD can increase liver damage in people who have hepatitis B. Talk with your doctor about healthy eating and maintaining a healthy weight.

-You should also avoid alcohol because it can cause more liver damage.
+You should also avoid drinking alcohol because it can cause more liver damage.

 Clinical Trials for Hepatitis B